The Last House on Needless Street by Catriona Ward

 The Last House on Needless Street by Catriona Ward is the latest novel from the multi-award-winning gothic author.
 This is her first novel with Serpent’s Tail imprint, Viper Books.
 After her earlier novels Rawblood and Little Eve gained wide critical acclaim, can The Last House on Needless Street live up to the hype?

-Dee has never been the same since her sister went missing on a family holiday.
-Known to most as Little Girl with Popsicle, her sister Lulu disappeared and was never seen again.
-The years passed and so did her parents, but she never gave up the hunt to find the person that took her sister.
+Dee hasn’t been the same since her sister went missing on a family holiday.
+Known to most as ‘Little Girl with Popsicle’, her sister Lulu disappeared and was never seen again.
+The years passed, and so did her parents, but she never gave up hunting for the person who took her sister.
 Even when the detective in charge of the case started to give up, Dee kept hunting.
-At last, she has the address of the man who was originally suspected of her abduction.
+At last, she has the address of the man who was originally suspected of the abduction.
 He lives in the last house on Needless Street, right next to the woods.
 A thick, quiet woodland where you could hide anything.

 Ted lives alone behind boarded-up windows, hiding from the prying eyes of his neighbours.
 His young daughter stays from time to time, but he keeps her hidden away too.
 His mother always warned him how dangerous the outside world was, and she wasn’t wrong.
 He goes out sometimes, usually when he loses time.
 He’ll close his eyes in one place and wake up in another.
 Maybe it’s nothing, or maybe he’s visiting his favourite place in the woods.

 Olivia is Ted’s cat.
 He found her after her mother and siblings all passed away one stormy night.
 Since then, an invisible bond has connected them.
 She’s there to make his life better, to make him smile when he’s sad and calm him when he’s stressed.
-Recently he’s been dating and it’s not gone too well, so he’s been extra stressed.
+Recently, he’s been dating, and it’s not gone too well, so he’s been extra stressed.

 THE LAST HOUSE ON NEEDLESS STREET REVIEW

-So, where do I even start with this?!
-Firstly, when I started reading The Last House on Needless Street, I expected a bone-chilling horror and prepared myself for some gore.
+So, where do I even start with this?
+Firstly, when I began reading The Last House on Needless Street, I expected a bone-chilling horror and prepared myself for some gore.
 After finishing it, I wouldn’t describe it as that; it’s more of a gothic psychological thriller.
 However, Catriona Ward has penned something really unique here that booksellers will struggle to find a genre to shelve it under.

-I’m super excited by the news that Andy Serkis’ production company has optioned the film rights to this because it’ll be a whole new way to enjoy this story.
+I’m very excited by the news that Andy Serkis’ production company has optioned the film rights to this because it’ll be a whole new way to enjoy this story.
 He’s going to struggle massively to live up to what lies between these pages, but I can’t wait to hear who they cast.
 Personally, I had Cameron Britton in my head as Ted.

 If you liked this, you’ll enjoy Behind Her Eyes by Sarah Pinborough.